mbrav/mbrav.github.io/_posts/journal/2017-02-10-a-diary-of-a-russian-agent.markdown

 The second motivation for using my journal, is mostly pure irony.
 Assuming that Russia actually hacked the US election, I can now posses the whole range of stereotypes typical to the member of a clan that hacked the US election.
 Ultimately, I fail to see nations and states as anything beyond clans and until the public learns how to make up their own opinions, I will continue calling them clans.
 It all sounds primitive, but ultimately, this is the primitivity of human politics.
 As long as we continue having a malleable public, politics will remain as such, and this unfortunately, makes human coexistence on this planet more difficult and unstable.
 This not to say that I think a globalized world is better.

 To end, I would like to mention a quote of Edgar D. Mitchell who until recently, was one of the last Apollo astronauts to remain alive.
-Here he recounts his experience after visting the Moon:
+Here he recounts his experience after visiting the Moon:

 > You develop an instant global consciousness, a people orientation, an intense dissatisfaction with the state of the world, and a compulsion to do something about it.
 From out there on the moon, international politics look so petty.
 You want to grab a politician by the scruff of the neck and drag him a quarter of a million miles out and say, "Look at that, you son of a bitch."